Pupil Premium Key Documentation

 - Pupils who have been adopted from care or have left care under a Special Guardianship or Residence Order.

-- In the academic year 2017-18 approx. 30% of St John Fisher’s Catholic School cohort was eligible for Pupil Premium, higher than the national figure.
+- In the academic year 2022-23, approximately 39% of St John Fisher’s Catholic School cohort are eligible for Pupil Premium, higher than the national figure.